muhammadmueenarif/JS-For-Beginners/readme.txt

 document.getElementById("math").innerHTML= cars; this will show Toyota,Suzuki,Nissan.
 it will remove Honda from array.

-sort() method is used to sort array in ascending order. var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
-cars.sort();
-document.getElementById("math").innerHTML= cars; this will show Honda,Nissan,Suzuki,Toyota.
-it will sort array in ascending order.

-reverse() method is used to reverse array. var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
-cars.reverse();
-document.getElementById("math").innerHTML= cars; this will show Nissan,Suzuki,Honda,Toyota.
-it will reverse array.

-concat() method is used to join two or more arrays. var cars1 = ["Toyota", "Honda", "Suzuki"];
-var cars2 = ["Nissan", "BMW"];
-var cars = cars1.concat(cars2);
-document.getElementById("math").innerHTML= cars; this will show Toyota,Honda,Suzuki,Nissan,BMW.
-it will join two arrays.

 indexOf() method is used to find the position of element in array. var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
 var position = cars.indexOf("Suzuki");